Weeks:

 for:

-Questions you are to discuss in the
+Questions I will ask you to discuss in

 Reminders: